mvz/gir_ffi/README.md

 `gobject-introspection` should be enough to get `rake test` working.

 GirFFI has not been tested on Mac OS X or Microsoft Windows.
 YMMV.

+## Overrides

+Sometimes, the GIR data is incorrect, or not detailed enough, and a reasonable binding cannot be created automatically.
+For these cases, overrides can be defined.
+The following gems with overrides already exist:

+* `gir_ffi-gtk`: overrides for Gtk+ 2 and 3.
+* `gir_ffi-cairo`: overrides for Cairo
+* `gir_ffi-pango`: overrides for Pango
+* `gir_ffi-tracker`: overrides for Tracker

 ## Hacking and contributing